nwo-i-dcc/nwo-cookiecutter/README.md

 needs, but keep in mind that having standard names for things helps yourself and others to find things.

+The template assumes a UNIX operating system like Mac OS or Linux.

 # Directory structure

     ├── README.md          <- The top-level README.md file for information about the project.